 * The nation’s largest companies, on the other hand, filed a brief with the Supreme Court concerning the DOMA case.
 Of course, they care more about money than people, but that’s beside the point.
 [New York Times]

 * Lanny Breuer took his sweet time turning in his resignation from the top post of the DOJ Criminal Division, but his acting successor was named quite quickly.
 Welcome aboard, Mythili Raman.
 [Blog of Legal Times]

 * Francine Griesing, the ex-Greenberg Traurig partner who alleged the firm was a “boys club,” agreed to mediate her claims.
 Too bad, we hoped something would actually happen with this case.
 [Legal Intelligencer]

 * Hoping to get all your law school applications out before that looming March 1 deadline?
 Not gonna happen.
 LSAC’s site has been borked since Tuesday.
-Take this for the obvious sign that it is!
+Take this for the obvious sign that is is!
 [National Law Journal]

 * Surprisingly not from The Onion: the Vatican wants to call the retiring pontiff “Pope Emeritus,” but a California rapper that no one’s ever heard of is threatening trademark litigation to stop it.
 [Borowitz Report / New Yorker]

 * Oh my God, Debevoise & Plimpton is dropping its entire trusts and estates practice.
 Was the economy the cause?
-What about the eight soon-to-be-unemployed lawyers?
+What about the eight newly unemployed lawyers?
 And most importantly, what would Josh Lyman’s father think?!
 [DealBook / New York Times]

 * Major props go out to everyone at O’Melveny & Myers for hitting an all-time high in terms of both profits per partner ($2.06 million) and revenues per lawyer ($1.1 million).
 Here’s hoping the bonus situation reflected those incredible numbers.
 [Am Law Daily]